stakeme-team/story-validators-race/wave-2/submissions/KenZ_DragonVN/submission-general-task-3.md

   ```

 5. Access grafana and import dashboard :
- - Try access grafana dashboard use `ip:3000` and use user + password you set in `.env` .
+ - Try accessing grafana dashboard use `ip:3000` and use user + password you set in `.env` .
- - Go to Home->dashboards on the right menu click on Import button and use json dashboard at the folder  `$HOME/prometheus/grafana/dashboards` to import
+ - Go to Home->dashboards on the right menu click on Import button and use json dashboard in the folder  `$HOME/prometheus/grafana/dashboards` to import
  - If you have issue with geth dashboard try go to Home->connections > datasources and click on `InfluxDB` and set password in `InfluxDB Details` and save and go back to dashboard.